Selling a house without an estate agent is achievable, but is it a matter of saving pennies but costing pounds?

 - A statutory cooling-off period of 14 days is required.

-- You must be given a five-year lease on your property on a fixed-term basis.
+- It would help if you were given a five-year lease on your property on a fixed-term basis.

 Should I sell my house myself?

-When deciding ‘should I sell my house’, you should be honest with yourself about how much free time you have to devote to the process.
-You should also be reasonably knowledgeable about the law and the processes involved.
-If you have the time and know-how, and your home is in an area that is in high demand amongst buyers, you might be able to save the cost of estate agents’ fee without reducing your property’s price potential.
+When deciding to sell, you should be honest about the time to devote to the process.
+You should be reasonably knowledgeable about the law, and the methods involved and the procedures. , You need the time and know-how too.
+If your home is in an area of high demand amongst buyers, you could save the cost of estate agents’ fees without reducing your property’s price potential.